What is Tabular Presentation of Data?

 b.
 Source note

 c.
-Body of table
+Body of the table

-|Q.2 At the top of each column in a table a column designation is provided to explain figures of the column which is known as ___________.|
+|Q.2.
+At the top of each column in a table, a column designation is provided to explain the figures of the column which is known as ___________.|

 c.
 Head note

-|Q.3 ___________ part of table gives information about unit used in table to represent data.|
+|Q.3. ___________ is a part of the table that gives information about the unit used in the table to represent data.|

 c.
 Head note